 Rental Housing Business License and Inspection Program

-The Rental Housing Business License and Inspection Program has been implemented to ensure basic habitability at rental properties, ensure property owners remain responsible for their properties and remove blight and unsafe conditions from neighborhoods.
+On January 5, 2021, the Hesperia City Council adopted the mandatory Rental Housing Business License and Inspection Program for rental properties in Hesperia.
+Effective March 5, 2021, the program is intended to ensure basic habitability for renters, ensure property owners remain responsible for their properties and remove blight and unsafe conditions from neighborhoods.

 Property Owner Responsibilities